 - In addition to federal laws, Ohio employers must comply with various state and local antidiscrimination laws, including the Ohio Civil Rights Act (OCRA).
 See Disability Discrimination in Ohio.

-- The OCRA applies to state and local government agencies, to private employers that employ four or more employees within Ohio, to employment agencies, personnel placement services and labor organizations and to any person acting directly or indirectly in the interest of an employer.
+- The OCRA applies to state and local government agencies, to private employers that employ four or more employees within Ohio, to employment agencies, personnel placement services and labor organizations.
 See The Ohio Civil Rights Act.

 - Ohio law prohibits discrimination against individuals with a disability in all aspects of employment.
 In addition, Ohio law prohibits employers from eliciting information regarding an applicant's disability unless certain exceptions apply.
 See Prohibited Actions.